dalmo1991/superflexPy/doc/build_element.rst

 solver.
 In this case we can accept two architectures: pure Python or Numba.
 The option selected will control the function used to calculate the fluxes.
-Keep in mind that, since some methods may still need the Python implementation of the fluxes, the Python implementation must be always implemented.
+Keep in mind that, since some methods may still need the Python implementation of the fluxes, the Python implementation must be always provided.

 The second method to implement is :code:`set_input`, which maps the (ordered) list of input fluxes to a dictionary that gives a name to these fluxes.